 How to Pursue Class Action Against Apple

 The knowledgeable attorneys at Avrek Law are here to help you navigate your legal options when it comes to starting a class action lawsuit against Apple.
-The consultation is free, and you’ll get expert advice from a law firm with $1 Billion recovered in more than 10,000 cases across the states of California, Arizona, and Nevada.
+The consultation is free, and you’ll get expert advice from a law firm with $1 Billion recovered in over 25,000 cases.
 Contact us today – we’re here to help!